Jacinta Allan: Early life

-Allan went to school at St Joseph’s Primary School in Quarry Hill, then Catholic College Bendigo.
-She completed her studies in a Bachelor of Arts (Hons) at La Trobe University in Bendigo.
+Allan was educated at St Joseph's Primary School in Quarry Hill and at Catholic College Bendigo.
+She completed the degree of Bachelor of Arts (Hons) at La Trobe University.
+While at university she worked part-time as a grocery bagger at Coles.

 Political career

-Early career
+Early involvement

-Allan served in the political offices of Steve Gibbons and Neil O'Keefe, before her election to parliament.
+Allan joined the ALP at the age of 19 and interned for federal MP Lindsay Tanner while at university.
+She subsequently worked as a political staffer for state MPs Steve Gibbons and Neil O'Keefe, before her election to parliament.
+In 1997, she was one of the leaders of a campaign to prevent a lap dancing bar from opening in Bendigo.

-She was first elected at the 1999 state election at the age of 25, making her the youngest ever elected female parliamentarian in Victoria.
+Allan was first elected at the 1999 state election at the age of 25, making her the youngest ever elected female parliamentarian in Victoria.
+She defeated incumbent Liberal state government minister Michael John as part of a large swing to Labor in regional Victoria.
+Her victory helped Labor form a minority government with the support of three independents.

 Bracks/Brumby governments (2002–2010)

-She entered the ministry after the 2002 election, serving as Minister for Education Services and Minister for Employment and Youth Affairs.
+Allan entered the ministry after the 2002 election, serving as Minister for Education Services and Minister for Employment and Youth Affairs.
+She was the youngest minister in state history and the youngest Victorian government minister since Alfred Deakin in the 1880s.

 After a cabinet reshuffle in 2006, Allan's responsibilities were altered slightly, losing Youth Affairs in exchange for Women's Affairs.
 She was promoted in August 2007, in a reshuffle sparked by the accession of John Brumby to the premiership.
 In 2010, she became Minister for Industry and Trade.
 Allan was targeted by Right to Life organisations during her election campaign in 2010, having voted for abortion reform in parliament during 2008.